thinker-kim/data-storytelling-tutorial/README.md

 # A Data Storytelling Workshop: Making Climate Data Visible with Streamlit

-Turn climate data into compelling stories with Python, Altair, and Streamlit.
+Turn climate data into meaningful stories with Python, Altair, and Streamlit.

 <br>